A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Introduction

-Theoretical calculations in 1998 suggested that a cubic-kilometer detector would be sufficiently sensitive to the high energy neutrino flux from AGN jets or GRBs \cite{Waxman_Bahcall_bound}.
+Theoretical calculations in 1998 suggested that a cubic-kilometer detector would be sufficiently sensitive to the high energy neutrino flux from AGN jets or gamma-ray bursts \cite{Waxman_Bahcall_bound}.
 The IceCube Neutrino Observatory was the first experiment to build a telescope of this scale, instrumenting the deep glacial ice at the South Pole.
-IceCube made major breakthroughs over its lifetime, in 2013, discovering a diffuse extraterrestrial neutrino flux \cite{IceCube:2013low} and in 2017 detecting the first compelling evidence for neutrino emission from a flaring blazar \cite{IceCube_TXS_flares:2018, IceCube_TXS_MM:2018}.
-Dedicated analyses have been carried out to resolve the origins of the observed cosmic neutrino flux.
+IceCube made major breakthroughs over its lifetime, discovering a diffuse extraterrestrial neutrino flux in 2013 \cite{IceCube:2013low} and presenting compelling evidence for neutrino emission from a flaring blazar \cite{IceCube_TXS_flares:2018, IceCube_TXS_MM:2018} in 2017 and a Seyfert galaxy NGC 1068 in 2022 \cite{IceCube_NGC1068:2022}.
+Dedicated IceCube analyses, along with measurements made by the Astronomy with a Neutrino Telescope and Abyss environmental RESearch (ANTARES) project in the Mediterranean Sea14 \cite{ANTARES:2011hfw}, have been carried out to resolve the origins of the diffuse cosmic neutrino flux.
 A wide range of hypotheses have been considered, including: all-sky spatial clustering searches \cite{IceCube_10yr_points_source:2020}, transient searches \cite{IceCube_GRB:2022, IceCube_FRB:2017, IceCube_FRB:2019} and AGN catalog stacking searches \cite{IceCube_AGN_jet:2016, IceCube_AGN_core:2021}, all yielding inconclusive results to date.
-This suggests multiple weaker sources \cite{Murase:2015xka} may contribute to the diffuse flux, such as star burst galaxies \cite{starburst_galaxies:Ambrosone2021brr}, which would require better than $0.1^\circ$ pointing resolution to resolve \cite{Fang:2016hop}.
+This suggests multiple weaker sources \cite{Murase:2015xka} may contribute to the diffuse flux, such as star burst galaxies or AGNs \cite{starburst_galaxies:Ambrosone2021brr}, which would require better than $0.1^\circ$ pointing resolution to resolve \cite{Fang:2016hop}.